Skip to main content

 • Application keep-alive is to ensure the connection isn't closed by the kernel due to inactivity.

-Kernel level checks are done by the kernel to check if the connection is still alive.
-This is disabled by default.
-Otherwise the kernel will enable the a connection even if the application isn't using it.
+The kernel does these checks to see if the connection is still alive.
+This is off by default.
+Else the kernel would keep a connection alive even when the app isn't using it.

 Kernel keep alive logic

-Kernel keep alive packets doesn't reach the application level.
-It just sends an empty packet with the sequence number of an already acknowledged packet.
+Kernel keep-alive packets don't reach the app level.
+They just send an empty packet with the sequence number of an already acknowledged one.

-So the TCP packet processor on the receiver just checks and returns the same ACK again to the sender.
-The packet never goes up to the next level in the network stack.
+The TCP packet processor on the receiver checks it and returns the same ACK.
+The packet never goes up the network stack.

 keep-alive at multiple levels

-At the network layer, the kernel itself sometimes sends keep-alive packets.
-This is to check if the connection is still alive.
+At the network layer, the kernel sometimes sends keep-alive packets.
+This checks if the connection is alive.

-At the application layer, the application can also send keep-alive packets.
-This is just done to ensure the connection isn't closed by the kernel.
+At the application layer, the app can send keep-alive packets.
+This keeps the kernel from closing the connection.

 Keep-alive in HTTP